bartvandebiezen/css-conventions/README.md

 - Makes sure style and behavior of the same selector are grouped.
 - Nested pseudo-classes, pseudo-elements, media queries, and states should also be separated by an empty line.
+- Place media queries with rules for a pseudo-element within that pseudo-element.
+Also the behavior of pseudo-elements should be grouped.
+As a result, you also don't have to repeat the pseudo-element per media query.

 **Right:**
 ```Less